Free Firearm (Gun) Bill of Sale Form | PDF | Word

 • Local Market

-Visit stores and search firearm websites to view the prices of comparable guns to get an idea of its worth.
-Also, there are websites that provide a tool that allows you to find a rough estimate of the value of your gun.
-The most popular being:
+Visit stores and search firearm websites to view the prices of comparable guns and get an idea of their worth.
+Also, some websites provide a tool that allows you to find a rough estimate of the value of your gun.
+The most popular are:

-• BlueBookofGunValues.com – Enter the specific information pertaining to your firearm in order to calculate a value (there is a fee associated with the use of this website).
+• BlueBookofGunValues.com – Enter the specific information about your firearm to calculate a value (there is a fee associated with using this website).

 Step 4 – Marketing your Firearm